 Marine electronics have long been dominated by proprietary, dumb terminals.
 OpenSeaStack changes that by introducing an 'Agentic' approach to vessel management.
 We are building a modular platform that combines a custom Linux-based OS with a sophisticated multi-agent AI architecture, allowing your vessel to not just record data, but understand and act on it.

-Native integration of PostgreSQL and PostGIS to handle complex spatial data, bathymetry, and charting requirements with enterprise-grade reliability.
+Native integration of PostgreSQL and PostGIS to handle complex spatial data, bathymetry, and charting requirements.

-High-performance time-series database optimized for storing massive amounts of sensor data, engine metrics, and environmental logs efficiently.
+High-performance time-series database optimized for storing massive amounts of sensor data and engine metrics.

-A serverless vector database powering our 'Documentation Hub'—a RAG system that lets you chat with your boat's manuals and historical data.
+A serverless vector database powering our 'Documentation Hub'—chat with your boat's manuals.

-A lightweight Buildroot-based Linux distribution running a full Docker ecosystem, ensuring modularity and easy updates.
+A lightweight Linux distribution running a full Docker ecosystem, ensuring modularity and easy updates.

 Stop digging through PDF manuals in the dark.
 By utilizing LanceDB, OpenSeaStack ingests technical documentation for every device on your network.
 This allows our AI agents to provide instant, context-aware answers to troubleshooting questions specific to your vessel's hardware.